guardrails-ai/guardrails/docs/how_to_guides/custom_validators.md

 If you need to perform a validation that is not currently supported by the hub, you can create your own custom validators.

 ## As A Function
-A custom validator can be as simple as a single function if you do not require addtional arguments:
+A custom validator can be as simple as a single function if you do not require additional arguments:

 ```py
 from typing import Dict